-- 6.6 A significant amount of housing growth in South Staffordshire up to 2039 will be delivered by four key strategic sites, which have been identified through the site selection process.
-It is important to properly masterplan sites of this scale, which need to be supported by appropriate new infrastructure and will significantly change the character of the area for years to come.
-To support this, the council has prepared an indicative concept plan, vision and objectives for each site, which have been prepared in collaboration with the site promoters, stakeholders and infrastructure providers.
-These will form the basis for more comprehensive masterplans and design codes that will be required as part of the planning process, prepared in collaboration with the council and local communities. - 6.7 These master plans will need to be developed for each site in line with the requirements set out in Policy MA1.
-The plan also includes site specific policies (SA1-SA4) for each strategic site that detail a number of site-specific requirements that will need to be incorporated through the iterative process of developing the strategic master plans.
+6.5 A significant amount of housing growth in South Staffordshire up to 2041 will be delivered by two key strategic sites, which have been identified through the site selection process.
+It is important to properly master plan sites of this scale, which need to be supported by appropriate new infrastructure and will influence the character of the area for years to come.
+To support this, the council has prepared an indicative concept plan, vision and objectives for both sites, which have been prepared in collaboration with the site promoters, stakeholders and infrastructure providers.
+These will form the basis for more comprehensive masterplans and design codes required as part of the planning process.

+6.6 These strategic master plans will need to be developed for each site in line with the requirements set out in Policy MA1.
+The plan also includes site specific policies (SA1-SA2) for both strategic sites that detail a number of site-specific requirements that will need to be incorporated through the iterative process of developing the strategic master plans.
+It will be a requirement that the council signs off the strategic master plans, and this will be done by the council's Corporate Director of Place and Communities, through consultation with the relevant Cabinet Member and Chairman of Planning Committee.